CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 incorrect ontology lookup.
 Retain it in the validation record, but do not use it to dismiss any other validation issue.

-This inspect, map, convert, audit, validate, and revise cycle can be largely automated by an LLM with the right tools.
-People still decide genuinely ambiguous clinical meanings and approve the final mapping.
-For restricted data, run the workflow in an approved environment and expose only the information the model needs.
+Tooling can automate repeated conversion and validation runs.
+A person still has to resolve ambiguous clinical meanings and approve the mapping.
+For restricted data, use an approved environment and disclose only the source information needed for the task.

 </details>